 If you have questions or comments about this free trade agreement or the environmental and labour cooperation agreements, we would like to hear from you.
-Please contact the Department of Foreign Affairs, Trade and Development at the following address:
+Please contact Global Affairs Canada at the following address:

 Trade Remedies and North America Trade Division (TNE)